Why is my Baby so Gassy? How much is normal and when is it a problem?

 Large volumes of air are not normally observed in the stomachs of breastfeeding infants

-so there is likely not as much air being swallowed as you may be worried about.
+so there is likely not as much air being swallowed during breastfeeding as you may be worried about.
 That being said, some babies struggle to make a seal for many reasons and can be taking in excess air - so if you are concerned about this, do see someone trained in assessing a breastfeed to check what is going on.
+Some babies also struggle to seal well on a bottle, and that may be due to the shape/size/texture of the bottle teat or may be for other reasons.
+Many IBCLCs can also help with looking your baby’s seal on a bottle teat.

 Once some air is in the stomach it can potentially move 1 of 2 ways.
 It can either be released up through the top of the stomach by burping, or some can potentially pass through to the intestines.
 The larger amounts of gas which is found in the intestines however is not likely to have come from being swallowed.
 The gas is more likely to have been created in the intestine itself.
 This gas is more likely created by bacteria in the large intestine digesting and fermenting food particles (sugars from milk) and producing gas as the result of that digestion/fermentation.
 This might seem problematic on first glance but is usually, in fact, a good thing as the bacterial colonies in our gut are a vital component to our health or lack thereof.